luomus/geoconverter_2/README.md

 ### `/convert/{id}/{lang}/{geo}/{crs}` (POST)

-**Description:** Converts a ZIP file containing TSV data into a GeoPackage.
-Should have the same schema and content as downloadable files from FinBIF.
+**Description:** Converts a ZIP file containing TSV data into a zipped GeoPackage.
+The TSV file should have the same schema and content as a downloadable file from FinBIF.

 **Path parameters:**
 - `id`: Name for the converted file